Parasitic wasp on a white flower, aiding aphid control.

 To release the nematodes, scatter them over the infected area and then water them.
 Ideally, nematodes must be applied at sunset to prevent their death from sunlight.

 Meanwhile, to control other insects, you must prepare a water suspension.
-After that, inject or spray the solution into the burrows.
-Repeat this step for a minimum of three weeks.
+Then, inject or spray the solution into the burrows.
+Repeat this step for at least three weeks.

 Bumblebee